Did you know that painting your home off-white or eggshell is actually a turn-off for future potential buyers? Not what you’d expect, right?

 There is plenty of surprising painting do’s and don’ts that, when followed, can really up to the look and value of your home.

 To get started on your next home painting project, and paint like a pro, here are 7 painting techniques you’ll want to know for the perfect paint job.

 When it comes to painting an interior, precision and technique are a bit more essential than when doing an outdoor job.
 Interior paint jobs are much more likely to be seen up close and personal.

 This is why it’s important not to cut corners or do a second-rate job when painting walls inside your home.

 1. Prepare the Wall

-Yea… we know this isn’t the most thrilling aspect of painting an interior surface, but it is the most important step.
+Yea… we know this isn’t the most thrilling aspect of painting an interior surface, but according to the NYC painter, it is the most important step.

 If you decide to paint over scratches, dents, potholes, even the most expensive or thick paint won’t hide those marks.
 Cutting this important step out will leave you with an unfinished, hurried look.

 So, before you ever dip a brush into paint, be sure to complete the following vital steps to prepare your wall for the cleanest looking paint job: